Proceeds vs Profit: How Much Will I Make Selling My House?

 First, it’s important to know the current value of your home.
 A good place to start is by using an online home value estimator.
 HomeLight’s free home value estimator can give you a ballpark idea of your home’s worth.

-Next, we did some research and spoke with Jesse Allen, a top agent who sells over 56% more quickly than the average Jeffersonville, Indiana, agent, in order to break down how to calculate how much money you might walk away with after selling your home.
+Next, we did some research and spoke with Jesse Allen, a top agent who sells homes 56% more quickly than the average Jeffersonville, Indiana, agent, in order to break down how to calculate how much money you might walk away with after selling your home.

 How much profit will I make selling my house?